The English department offers the following degree programs designed to transfer to four-year colleges:

 Graduates are able to:

-- demonstrate the ability to forge a practical linkage between learning in the classroom and applying that learning to real-world problems
+- forge a practical linkage between learning in the classroom and applying that learning to real-world problems

 Please see the college catalog for the curriculum requirements for the Liberal Arts A.A. degree.